Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 difficult.
 Thankfully, I do not own any clocks other than my phone, so nothing had to be given away.
 The only course of action was to trust that the phone will go off when told so, and leave the rest to sleeping.

-When I would wake up in the middle of the night, there mas a need to resist the urge to check the phone to see the time.
+When I would wake up in the middle of the night, I needed to resist the urge to check the phone to see the time.
 This was such a hard-wired habit too.
 Each time I woke up, I had to re-assure myself that knowing the time did not matter.
 Even if it is 15 minutes to 04:00, if you get woken up you _will not_ feel like death.
 There was no easy solution to overcoming this habit, in fact it went along with another habit.

 I would frequently find that during the time it took to take a leak, my mind would kick into overdrive.
-Obviously, I had just woken up, therefore it means that I should start firing on all cylinders to today's task can start.
-By the time I would get back into bed, my mind would be racing trivial stuff that would prevent me from getting to sleep.
+Obviously, I had just woken up, therefore it means that I should start firing on all cylinders so that today's task can start.
+By the time I would get back into bed, my mind would be racing on trivial stuff that would prevent me from getting to sleep.

 This would happen almost everytime I needed to get up out of bed.
-This was happening in tandem with weening myself off knowing the time.
+This was happening in tandem with weening myself off knowing the time after waking up.
 I had no good solution to this, because I would almost instantly start thinking about things as soon as I got up.
 I wish there was a better solution to this.
 The way that I fixed this was, just hold it in and take care of it when 04:00 rolls around.
 It could wait until that unknown point in time is reached.

 Sleep is such a difficult task to work with.
 It is not available on-demand, the best that can be done is to set the conditions for sleeping.
 Then hope that it eventually works.
 Being high-strung is the source of all my issues.
-This is much I know because, when I relax sleep comes easy the arriving night.
+I know this much because, when I relax sleep comes easy the next night.
 Saturdays are designated to be an active recovery day.
-There are no expectations of accomplishing great feats that day.
+There are no expectations to accomplish any great feats of will.
 Saturdays are dedicated to un-winding and avoiding stimulus.
 Which makes the night between Saturday and Sunday, the only night where sleep lasts for more than seven hours.

-It is the combination of these habits that result in getting a terrible night sleep.
+It is the combination of all these habits that result in getting a terrible night sleep.
 I need to keep looking out for Morning Alex because, he needs to be in top shape.
 However, Last Night Alex wants to stay up and look at all the interesting things.
 Completely detaching from my phone and all of my habits that come with it, was the cost.
 What was lost in connectivity with the world became replaced with a clear head-space.
 That trade-off yields a higher life satisfaction overall.

 I wish I could say that all my sleeping problems have been solved.
 The reality is that I am moving in the right direction.
-I find desire, to know the time at night, to be manageable.
-It still sometimes happens, and the hour of night becomes known.
+I find desire the know the time at night, to be manageable.
+It still sometimes happens, and I will figure out hour of night.
 Though is not the end of the world, I still need to be mindful about regression.
-With time mostly under control, the alarm clock has been what primarily pulls me out of dreamland.
+With time mostly under control, the alarm clock is really the only thing that pulls me from dreamland now days.
 To my surprise, even if I get woken up by the alarm, my mind quickly gets to a clear and active state.

 While I am still working on managing all the poor sleeping habits.
-The reward, so far, has made it worth it, for the most part.
-The best thing that has come out of this is that I can actually sleep in on both nights of the weekend.
+The reward so far has made it worth it, for the most part.
+The best thing that has come out of this is that I can actually sleep in on both nights of the weekend now.

 In the end, I had changed something that I had no direct control over.
 This was done by changing my habits that set my environment.
-Unfortunately, I do not collect various performance metric on my studies or work tasks, at the moment.
-Meaning that there is nothing immediately that can be pointed at (from the outside) as positive gain from this endeavour.
+Unfortunately, I do not collect various performance metrics on my studies or work tasks.
+Meaning that there are no numbers that can be pointed at as positive gain from this endeavour.
 Though I can speak to the fact my quality of life has gone up.
 There is no longer a feeling of being at the whims of the sleep fairy to get a full nights rest.
 I still have to hold any bathroom activities until the alarm goes off, though.
-I am starting to notice that if I need to get up, I can return to sleep faster.
+I am starting to notice that if I really need to get up, I can return to sleep faster.

-The giant pool of willpower and effort needed to fix my poor sleeping habits awards this as the greatest challenge I have faced so far.
+The giant pool of willpower and effort needed to fix my poor sleeping habits marks this as the greatest challenge I have faced so far.
 My biggest problem is, that I cannot relax or get comfortable.
 While it may be a side effect of neglect during my ultramarathon, it is something I _can_ fix.
 I just have to be ever vigilant to set the right conditions, and not slide down the slope of regression.
 Thankfully, I have the confidence in knowing that habits that I form, once set are almost there to stay.
 I have the ability to change something that feels unchangeable.